fragnatic62/drive-thru-app/README.md

 ## Screen Switching

 The application uses a socket connection to switch between screens based on external signals.
 It connects to a server (specified by the `HOST` and `PORT` variables) and receives signals indicating when to switch screens.
 When a signal of value `0` is received, it switches to `ScreenOne` (camera display).
 After a certain interval (10 seconds), it switches back to `ScreenTwo` (menu).

-## Authors

-This code was written by [Your Name] and is based on a template provided by [Author Name].

-## License

-This project is licensed under the [License Name] license.